shenhuiying2017/azure-docs.es-es/articles/cloud-services-configure-ssl-certificate.md

 -   [How to associate a certificate with a service][Associate a Certificate with a Service]

--   [How to configure an SSL certificate on an HTTPS endpoint][]
+-   [How to configure an SSL certificate on an HTTPS endpoint][How to configure an SSL certificate on an HTTPS endpoint]

   [websites-cloud-services-css-guided-walkthrough]: ../includes/websites-cloud-services-css-guided-walkthrough.md
-  [Configuración de un certificado SSL para un sitio web de Azure]: ../web-sites-configure-ssl-certificate/
   [Paso 1: Obtenga un certificado SSL]: #step1
   [Paso 2: Modificar la definición del servicio y los archivos de configuración]: #step2
   [Paso 3: Cargar el paquete de implementación y el certificado]: #step3